Information about Mates And Dates

 (Please check your spam or junk folder just in case.)

-Note: AOL and Comcast often block automated emails.
-If you have a ...@aol.com or ...@comcast.net email
+have a ...@aol.com or ...@comcast.net email

 address, add the following contact to your contact list: